nadeemabdulhamid/csc121-fall2023/syllabus.md

 As a general rule, if you do not understand what you are handing in, something is probably wrong.
 If you have given somebody some code simply so that it can be used in that person's assignment, you are probably cheating.
 Please don't do it.

 **The use of Internet q&a sites or generative AI tools to complete assignments is prohibited for this course.** These have the potential to be useful for experienced developers and/or niche tasks.
 However, just as using PFD while trying to learn to swim is counterproductive, detrimental, and even dangerous, relying on such tools will impede and prolong the process of your learning the material that this course covers.
 As noted [in this Harvard University report](https://teaching.cornell.edu/generative-artificial-intelligence/cu-committee-report-generative-artificial-intelligence-1), "In an introductory programming course, ...
 GAI code generation is ***actively harmful to student learning***."
-> If anyone is found to be using ChatGPT or similar tools to generate code for this course, without express permission or direction to do so, they will be withdrawn administratively from the course.
+> If anyone is found to be using ChatGPT or similar tools to generate code solutions for assignments in this course, without express permission or direction to do so, they will be withdrawn administratively from the course.

 ## Attendance Policy